Best External Frame Backpacks

 Allen Rock Canyon External Frame Pack

-This model weights in at just over 7 pounds, which is a little heavy for a pack that doesn’t hold as much weight as some of the other packs out there.
+This model weighs in at just over 7 pounds, which is a little heavy for a pack that doesn’t hold as much weight as some of the other packs out there.

 The price of this pack is one of the most affordable packs on this list.
 If you were ever unsure of giving an external pack a try, this pack will make an excellent start.